-Investment Objective - These funds aim to provide a degree of capital security with scope for long term capital appreciation.
-Accordingly, these funds are designed for those investors who have a conservative attitude to risk.
+Investment Objective - The

+Cautious Managed Funds aim to

+provide a degree of capital security

+with scope for long term capital

+appreciation.
+Accordingly, these

+funds have the lowest risk rating

+of the Managed Funds and are

+designed for those investors who

+have a conservative attitude to risk.

 Investment Strategy - The funds typically have a strong bias towards government and corporate bonds (both UK and international) and cash.
-Equity investment tends to focus on the major stock markets of the US, UK and Europe, with very limited exposure to the developing markets of Far East Asia and Latin America.
-The bond/equity mix will vary over time according to the Fund Manager's view of the investment markets but will at all times retain its low risk stance.
+Equity investment tends to focus on the major stockmarkets of the US, UK and Europe, with very limited exposure to the developing markets of Far East Asia and Latin America.
+The bond/equity mix will vary over time according to the Adviser's view of the investment markets but will at all times retain its low risk stance.
+Balanced Managed Funds